Jkarthik-04/Company_intranet_portal/README.md

-# Company Intranet Portal- DevOps Project
+# Company Intranet Portal – DevOps Project

-A complete DevOps implementation of a Spring Boot Company Intranet Portal demonstrating Continuous Integration, Continuous Deployment, Containerization, Kubernetes orchestration, and Monitoring using Jenkins, Docker, Kubernetes, Nagios, Graphite, and Grafana.
+A complete DevOps implementation of a **Company Intranet Portal** web application demonstrating Continuous Integration (CI), Continuous Deployment (CD), containerization, Kubernetes orchestration, and monitoring using Jenkins, Docker, Kubernetes, Nagios, Graphite, Telegraf, and Grafana.

 ---

 ## Project Overview

-This project demonstrates a complete DevOps workflow from application development to deployment and monitoring.
+This project demonstrates a complete DevOps workflow, covering the entire software delivery lifecycle from application development and automated testing to deployment and continuous monitoring.

-The application is a Spring Boot based **Company Intranet Portal** website that allows users to view technical symposium information including:
+The application is a web-based **Company Intranet Portal** designed to provide employees with centralized access to essential company information and internal resources.
+The portal includes the following modules:

-- Home Page
-- Schedule
-- Speakers
-- Registration

-The application is containerized using Docker, deployed on Kubernetes, automated using Jenkins, and monitored using Nagios, Graphite, and Grafana.
+* **Home** – Displays company news, announcements, and updates.
+* **About Us** – Provides information about the company's vision, mission, and organizational details.
+* **Departments** – Lists various departments and their functions.
+* **Employee Resources** – Offers quick access to internal documents, policies, forms, and useful links.
+* **Contact** – Contains company contact information and support details.

+The application is containerized using Docker to ensure consistency across different environments.
+Jenkins automates the Continuous Integration and Continuous Deployment (CI/CD) pipeline by building the application, creating Docker images, and deploying them to a Kubernetes cluster.
+Nagios continuously monitors the application's availability through HTTP health checks, while Telegraf collects system performance metrics such as CPU usage, memory utilization, disk usage, network traffic, and system uptime.
+These metrics are stored in Graphite and visualized through Grafana dashboards, providing real-time insights into the health and performance of the application and its infrastructure.

 ---